Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Detailed Experimental Settings

 \paragraph{Testing agent's ability to identify hidden malicious code.} After obtaining projects injected with malicious code via RedCode-Exec, we use the gitingest tool to consolidate the project into a single text file.
 Subsequently, we provide this file as input to the Large Language Model under test and instruct it to repackage the project into a functional MCP tool.

 To evaluate whether the LLM identified the hidden malicious vulnerabilities or backdoors in the code during the packaging process, we employ an "LLM-as-a-Judge" evaluation mechanism.
-In this stage, we designate the Llama3.1-70B-Instruct model as the judge.
+In this stage, we designate the Gemini-2.5-Flash model as the judge.

 The prompt used to instruct the LLM to package the MCP tool is as follows:

 \promptbox{MCP Agent Prompt}{prompt/detector_prompt.txt}

 The prompt for the "LLM-as-a-Judge" evaluation is as follows: